CDCgov/prime-data-input-api/README.md

 For example, check out the browsable docs from ReDoc: https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/CDCgov/prime-data-input-api/master/openapi.yml

 Or paste the raw YML file URL (https://raw.githubusercontent.com/CDCgov/prime-data-input-api/master/openapi.yml) in other UIs or editors of your choice, e.g. [Swagger UI](https://petstore.swagger.io/).

+## Deploying

+We deploy on Cloud Foundry.

+Log in on the CLI following these instructions: https://cloud.gov/docs/getting-started/setup/.

+While logging into the CLI, specify that you want to connect to the `dhs-prototyping` org and the `usds-prime` space.

+Then in your terminal, from the root of the project, run: `cf push`.
+Bam!